SlippingGitty/Twiter-Theme-BD/README.md

 You can change these colors, and it'll reflect the colors used in the theme.
 This is exactly what I did for this fork.
 You probably don't need this fork of the theme, anyways xD.

-This theme will NOT auto update.
+This theme will NOT auto update with upstream.
+That's something I'll have to update manually.
+The idea for this theme in the long run will to make it look more like tweetdeck.